New students in Michaelmas 2022: for advice on how to prepare for Ge1, please click here.

 Nietzsche: Jenseits von Gut und Böse

 Students should familiarise themselves with the materials for all six GE1 modules so that they can make informed choices, as they move through the year, about the four topics on which they would like to be supervised.
 Before they come to Cambridge, they should concentrate on the texts set for those modules for which lectures are scheduled in the first term (Michaelmas).
-In 2021-22, lectures for History and Modern Literature II will take place in the first half of Michaelmas Term, with Thought and Medieval and Early Modern Literature in the second half.
-Linguistics and Modern Literature I will follow in Lent term.

 Four lectures are devoted to each of the six modules.
 It is expected that students attend all lectures and that they have supervisions on four of the six modules.
 In most cases, students will be seen by more than one supervisor over the course of their studies for this paper.
 Supervisions will be arranged by Directors of Studies and, wherever possible, will be timetabled to follow the relevant lectures.